 I’ll show you how to sit with the dark side of yourself and swim in the deep of your strong emotions without drowning.

-Stick with me and I’ll teach you how to become unshakeably optimistic and transform the pain of being a highly sensitive artist into your source of healing and creativity.
+Stick with me and I’ll teach you how to become unshakeably optimistic and transform the pain of being a highly sensitive creative into your source of healing and creativity.

 Here, let me tell you about me, and you tell me if this sounds familiar…